 The Class B Units of Opco will convert into Class A Units of Opco in connection with the initial Business Combination on a one-for-one basis, subject to adjustment for stock splits, stock dividends, reorganizations, recapitalizations and the like and subject to further adjustment as provided herein.
 The Founder Shares consist of Class B Units of Opco (and any Class A Units of Opco into which such Class B Units are converted) and a corresponding number of Class B ordinary shares, which together will be exchangeable for Class A ordinary shares after the time of the initial Business Combination on a one-for-one basis (subject to adjustment for stock splits, stock dividends, reorganizations, recapitalizations and the like), and subject to further adjustment as provided herein.
-In the case that additional Class A ordinary shares, or equity-linked securities, are issued or deemed issued in excess of the amounts sold in the Initial Public Offering and related to the closing of the Business Combination, the number of Class A Units of Opco will convert may be adjusted (unless the holders of a majority of the outstanding Founder Shares agree to waive such adjustment with respect to any such issuance or deemed issued) so that the number of Class A ordinary shares upon completion of the Initial Public Offering, plus all Class A ordinary shares and equity-linked securities issued or deemed issued, or to be issued, to any seller in the Business Combination and excluding the Sponsor Shares).
-In addition, the number of outstanding Class B ordinary shares will be adjusted through a stock split or stock dividend so that the total number of Class A Units of Opco into which the Class B Units of Opco will convert in the Business Combination and excluding the Sponsor Shares).
-In addition, the number of outstanding Class B ordinary shares will be adjusted through a stock split or stock dividend so that the total number of Class A Units of Opco into which the Class B Units of Opco outstanding (other than those held by the Company) plu
+In the case that additional Class A ordinary shares, or equity-linked securities, are issued or deemed issued in excess of the amounts sold in the Initial Public Offering and related to the closing of the Business Combination, the number of Class A Units of Opco will convert may be adjusted (unless the holders of a majority of the outstanding Founder Shares agree to waive such adjustment with respect to any such issuance or deemed issue or deemed issued or deemed issue or deemed issued or deemed issue or